csdms/bmi-topography/docs/source/README.rst

        units:          meters
        location:       node

-For examples with more detail, see the two Jupyter Notebooks included in the
+For examples with more detail, see the two Jupyter Notebooks, Python script, and shell script included in the
 `examples <https://github.com/csdms/bmi-topography/tree/main/examples>`__
 directory of the *bmi-topography* repository.